Marak/ayyo-wars/ReadMe.md

 ### Online Skirmish ( alpha )

-Select a team of ships and direct connect to a friend to battle.
+Select a ship and connect online to battle other players.
 Uses WebRTC and UDP.

 ### Galaxy Mode ( very alpha )